sujil02/StockTradingApplication/StockMarketTradingPlatform/res/DESIGN-README.txt

 A new View has been added to support GUI view of the program.
 It provides User interface to all the features provided by controller and takes input from user and provides inputs to controller depending upon the feature called.

-Assignment 10:
-Changes in Model: There is no public facing change in model.
-All the features exposed earlier are still available and were tested to check continuity.

-Changes in Controller:
-The Feature to implement strategies is implemented in controller since the basic functions required to perform any investing strategy is buying stocks which is already exposed from model.
-Each strategy has a different variant of investing money in stocks which eventually will lead up to buy one or multiple stocks once or recursively on various dates.
-Looking at this attribute of the strategy we decided to add strategy in controller using Strategy design pattern.

-To implement Strategy we have created IStrategy interface which exposes method to buy stock, taking in controller and view (in other words taking control of the application).
-DollarCostAverage strategy is created by implementing IStrategy in DollarCostStrategy class. to initialise the parameters of the strategy a builder is created to create strategy object.
-The strategy takes in all parameters to perform a transaction (portfolio name, investment amount, duration of strategy, ticker symbols and weights).
-The strategy will calculate all the dates on which it needs to perform transaction and it will perform trade on all the dates.
-If the trade day falls on a non working day it will add a day to trade day and try again till the new date is in the duration of strategy.
-For the cases the end date of the strategy is not given current date is assumed to be end date and strategy is executed.
-If the start date and end date of the strategy is not given